Melisa Littleton

 Dallas, PA 18612

-Ms. Littleton is a Licensed Professional Counselor and a Certified Safe Crisis Management Trainer as well as a Qualified Mental Health Expert: Child and Adolescent Therapist.
-Prior to joining Penn State, she worked at the Children’s Service Center in Wilkes-Barre.
+Ms. Melisa Littleton is a Licensed Professional Counselor and a Certified Safe Crisis Management Trainer as well as a Qualified Mental Health Expert: Child and Adolescent Therapist.
+She has been the program coordinator and an associate teaching professor of Rehabilitation and Human Services (RHS) at Penn State Wilkes-Barre since 2014.

 Ms. Littleton was awarded the University College Faculty Teaching Award for 2020-21.